imarranz/data-science-workflow-management/book/040_structure_of_a_data_science_project.md

 #### SQL

+SQL (Structured Query Language) is a special-purpose language used to communicate with databases.
+It is used to store, retrieve, manipulate and delete data in relational database systems.
+With SQL, you can create and modify databases, as well as control user access to them.
+It is also used to create and execute queries on the data stored in the databases, and to generate reports from the data.
+SQL is also used to define and modify the structure of the databases, and to add data integrity constraints to the data.

 [3 SQL things I wish I knew as a data beginner](https://medium.com/@etrossat/3-sql-things-i-wish-i-knew-as-a-data-beginner-78efe6ab775c)
 [Four SQL Best Practices](https://medium.com/@Hong_Tang/four-sql-best-practices-helped-me-in-my-sql-interviews-68e686b6d28a)
 [SQL with notebooks](https://franherreragon.medium.com/lets-do-some-magic-with-sql-and-python-30ce38e37539)